JamesCalingo/sportventures/posts/2025-08-20_wargatemen.md

 ---
 display: "Wareham Gatemen (7/4/25 PM)"
 title: "Wareham Gatemen (Cape Cod Baseball League) @ Clem Spillane Field (Wareham, MA)"
-description: "Cape League baseball - off Cape Cod"
+subtitle: "Cape League baseball - off Cape Cod"
 date: 20 August 2025
 published: true
+pinned: false
+description: ""
 ---

 _\*This trip occurred on the evening of July 4th, 2025.
 For more on the Cape Cod Baseball League, I wrote about it [here](ccbl_overview), and I personally recommend you check it out._